Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

-At the coronal base, the primary terms in the balance are resistive heating versus the energy loss through optically thin radiation and thermal conduction, with the rest compensated by the Lorentz force work and upward energy flux by advection.
-The Lorentz force work directly contributes to the kinetic energy, which can be partly dissipated to heat the plasma.
 As expected, the cooling by thermal conduction peaks at the coronal base (or the top of the transition region), where a high temperature is coupled with a steep gradient.
 Moreover, the thermal conduction in a large part of the corona ($z>13$\,Mm) actually contributes to a heating instead of cooling, which means that, on average, the temperature peak is in the lower corona.
-A similar behavior was also found in other MURaM simulations, for example, in the quiet Sun case shown in \citet{Chen+al:2022}.
+Similar behaviors was also found in other MURaM simulations, for example, in the quiet Sun case shown in \citet{Chen+al:2022}.
 This is a result of a fundamental property of coronal heating and density stratification (at least in the 3D coronal models): the average heating rate decays with height, whereas the plasma density decreases even faster.
 Therefore, a peak of the heating per mass, which is proportional to the temperature increase, is found in the lower corona, as demonstrated by \citet{Bingert+Peter:2011}.
 Similarly, the model of \citet{Hansteen+al:2015} also indicates a mean temperature peak in the lower corona.